ryanjyost/depchecker-blog/content/blog/analyze-project-deps/index.md

 There are a variety of useful factors that shed light on the state of your dependencies.
 The list we'll walk through isn't exhaustive, but it's the one I use and is pretty thorough.

+#### The factors to consider are...
+1. What does the dependency do?

 **For each factor, I'll break down the following things...**

 - Exactly **what** it is